lucky-odeh/AtliQ-Business-Insight-Report/README.md

  ![](forecast.PNG)

  **Insights:**
- - In 2021, the forecast accuracy for the top customers demonstrated strong performance, with AtliQ eStore achieving 74.59% accuracy, closely followed by Amazon at 74.54%.
+ - In 2021, the forecast accuracy for the top customers demonstrated strong performance, with **AtliQ eStore** achieving **74.59%** accuracy, closely followed by **Amazon** at **74.54%**.
 These results reflect the company’s effective forecasting process, aligning predictions with actual demand and reducing the risk of excess inventory or stockouts.
-  - In 2021, the forecast accuracy for top products showcased exceptional performance, with the Networking segment achieving 90.40% accuracy, followed by Desktop at 84.37%.
+  - In 2021, the forecast accuracy for top products showcased exceptional performance, with the **Networking segment** achieving **90.40%** accuracy, followed by **Desktop** at **84.37%**.
 These high accuracy levels highlight the company’s effective forecasting capabilities, ensuring demand predictions are closely aligned with actual sales, thereby minimizing excess inventory and stockout risks.

 **Recommendation:**
 - The supply chain department should enhance forecast accuracy further by leveraging advanced analytics and machine learning models to refine demand predictions, focusing on top customers like AtliQ eStore, Amazon and top segments like Networking and Desktop to optimize inventory management and improve operational efficiency.